cambridge-cares/TheWorldAvatar/Agents/BuildingIdentificationAgent/README.md

 # Building Identification Agent

 The Building Identification Agent takes a list of geospatial coordinates as input.
 These coordinates can specified as part of the JSONObject sent in the POST request to this agent.
 Alternatively, the user can store these coordinates as Point geometries in a PostgreSQL table and specify the name of this table.
 The agent retrieves the Universally Unique Identifier (UUID) of the building nearest to each point by querying buildings footprint data from the 'citydb' schema of the 'postgres' database in the stack.
-If the input is a list of coordinates, the full IRIs of the matched buildings are returned within a JSONObject.
-If the point geometries were queried from a user-specified PostgreSQL table, only the UUIDs are retuned without any prefix.
-In this case, these UUIDs will also be appended as a column with the name 'building_id' to the same table.
+These UUIDs are returned within a JSONObject.
+If the point geometries were queried from a user-specified PostgreSQL table, these UUIDs will also be appended as a column with the name 'building_id' to the same table.
 This 'building_id' column will have the character varying PostgreSQL data type.

 ## 1. Agent Deployment